jaredpalmer/formik/README.md

 #### Forms in React, *without tears.*

-Let's face it, forms are really really verbose in React.
-To make matters worse, most form helpers do wayyyyy too much magic and often have a significant performace cost.
+Let's face it, forms are really verbose in React.
+To make matters worse, most form helpers do wayyyy too much magic and often have a significant performace cost associated with them.
 Formik is a minimal Higher Order Component that helps you with the 3 most annoying parts:

  1. Transforming props to a flat React state
  2. Validation and error messages